This month marks one year until my wedding day! As a weight loss dietitian, this has sparked a lot of questions about my personal wedding diet plan.

 Yin & Yang Weight Loss

-So, at its core, the principle of Ying and Yang is about balance
+At its heart, the principle of Yin and Yang is all about balance.
+And when it comes to weight loss, balance is everything.

 10 pieces of advice for brides to be

-- Set realistic expectations of what you can achieve between now and your wedding day.
-Don’t put yourself under excessive pressure trying to lose weight in an impossible time frame.
-It will lead to disappointment and unnecessary stress!
-You don't want your whole wedding build up to be about transforming your body, it’s a really special time with so much more meaning than that.
+- Set realistic expectations of what you can achieve before your wedding day.
+Avoid putting yourself under excessive pressure to lose weight in an impossibly short timeframe—it can lead to unnecessary stress and disappointment.
+Your wedding build-up is a special time with so much more meaning than just transforming your body.
+Focus on enjoying the journey, not creating a timeline that feels overwhelming.

-- Do not starve yourself or skip meals.
-To maintain energy, mood, and concentration, you need to include three meals daily at minimum to meet your basic needs.
-Also, if you restrict yourself, you are much more likely to overeat or binge later, and this can end up being a very dangerous binge-restrict cycle.
-You can also damage your relationship with food and your body.
-It's a slippery slope that's hard to get out of.
+- Don't starve yourself or skip meals.
+To keep your energy, mood, and concentration stable, aim for at least three meals a day to meet your basic needs.
+When you restrict yourself, it often leads to overeating or binge eating later, creating a harmful cycle of restriction and over indulging.
+This can also damage your relationship with food and your body, and it’s a difficult pattern to break.

-- Gut Issues: If you have any underlying gut issues, now might be a good time to try to get to the bottom of them, like really bad bloating.
-Working with a dietitian can help you figure out what the culprit is.
-Nobody wants to feel bloated on their big day, and bloating can be really painful.
+- Gut Issues: If you're dealing with gut issues like persistent bloating, now might be the perfect time to get to the root cause.
+Working with a dietitian can help you figure out what's behind it.
+No one wants to feel bloated on their wedding day, and bloating can be uncomfortable and painful.

 My Personal Wedding Prep Plan